rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

   // Optional section toggles:
   showSignatures: false,        // true or false
   showCommittee: false,         // true or false
-  showDedication: false,        // true or false
+  showDedication: true,        // true or false
-  showAcknowledgements: false,  // true or false
+  showAcknowledgements: true,  // true or false
   showPublications: false,       // true or false
   publications: (
     [This thesis includes the following publications:],